ZerBea/hcxdumptool/README.md

 | startnm      | Example script to stop NetworkManager                    |

-Hardware Mod - See Docs gpiowait.odg (hcxdumptool)
+Hardware Mod - See Docs gpiowait.png (hcxdumptool)
 ---------------------------------------------------

 When using this hardware modification, the LED will flash every 10 seconds if everything is fine and signals are received correctly.